-To avoid the antsiness and the whining and complaining that will most likely ensue, be prepared with activities or games to avoid the stress of waiting – for both child and parent.
+To avoid the antsiness and the whining and complaining that will most likely ensue, be prepared with activities or games, such as tridewa slot, to avoid the stress of waiting – for both child and parent.

 There are lots of different FREE printable scavenger hunt games on the internet, but you don’t even need a printable to play.
 Just call out things for your kids to find.
 If you’d prefer, print out a few scavenger hunts to keep in your purse or car; here are a few good ones –

 - Airport scavenger hunt

 - Road trip scavenger hunt